Shai Navot: After the 2020 election

 In November 2020, at TOP's first AGM after the election, Geoff Simmons resigned as leader of The Opportunities Party and Navot became party leader.
-TOP have announced that they intend to contest the 2023 New Zealand general election.
+TOP announced that they intended to contest the 2023 New Zealand general election.

 In December 2020, Navot launched a petition with The Opportunities Party to declare a housing emergency, saying, "The Labour Party has just achieved its best-ever election result in 50 years, and they are the first party to govern alone since MMP was brought in.
 Despite this huge mandate they are showing political weakness over one of the most pressing issues of our time and one that affects all New Zealanders.
 It's not good enough."

 2023 election

 During the 2023 New Zealand general election, Navot stood as The Opportunities Party's candidate in Upper Harbour.
 She ranked fifth on the party list.
 Navot came sixth place, with 1,109 votes.
 TOP received 2.22% of the party vote, below the five percent threshold needed to enter Parliament.